Phillip-D-Shields/dat602-repo/project/ms2/ms2.md

 > - Node.js - Javascript runtime.
 > - Web3.js - Collection of js libraries used to interact with the ethereum network.
 > - Solidity - a statically-typed curly-braces programming language designed for developing smart contracts that run on ethereum network.
-> - MetaMask - A browser extension that allows the browser to access the ethereum virtual network, also know as EVN, and interact with the blockchain as a wallet.
+> - [metamask](https://metamask.io/index.html) - A browser extension that allows the browser to access the ethereum virtual network, also know as EVN, and interact with the blockchain as a wallet.
 > - Truffle - Development environment, testing framework and asset pipeline for blockchains.
 > - Ganache - Development blockchain used for developing and testing smart contracts without having to deploy them.
 > - React.js - Front-end framework.